starkware-libs/starknet-specs/starknet_vs_ethereum_node_apis.md

 **Block and Transaction objects:** Block and transaction objects have a somewhat different structure compared to Ethereum.
-These changes are mainly due to different network mechanics, e.g., no proof of work in StarkNet.
+These changes are mainly due to different network mechanics, e.g., no proof of work in Starknet.

 **Block Tags:** In some cases, the API refers to a block using relative tags that point to a block in a specific position in the chain or state (latest, earliest, pending).
-Where applicable, StarkNet allows referring only to the latest block, using the `latest` tag.
+Where applicable, Starknet allows referring only to the latest block, using the `latest` tag.

 ## Naming Conventions